Aussie Outlaw Provides The Spark On Trip From Surfer’s Paradise To Byron Bay

 The adrenalin rushed through my body and my toes began to tingle.

-It took abbot 10 days here Down Under, but I finally had a “wow, I’m in Australia!” moment.
+It took abbot 10 days of being Down Under, but I finally had my “wow, I’m in Australia!” moment.

 I thought, “what a great way to see Australia and get somewhere at the same time!”